trivalleycoders-org/trivalleycoders/README.md

 $ mongo-express -u yourUserName -p yourPassword -d tvcwebsite
 ````
 Ignoring error messages, look for the url.
 It is probably localhost:8081

+## Contributing
+We welcome and encourage all members of Tri-Valley Coders to contribute.
+There are many roles to fill.
+If you don't feel ready to code you can contribute to test cases, documentation and testing.
+If you would like to contribute contact Karl at klequis@trivalleycoders.org.

+**Why contribute?**
+- You have nothing better to do
+- You want to gain valuable experience working on a team and getting coaching from the more experienced team members
+- You want to work with a great group of people who are excited about making software